prajwalpal28/Plant-Selling-Website/README.md

    - And more...

 3. **Admin:**
-   - All access of the website
+   - All-access of the website
    - Manage users
    - Manage nurseries
    - Manage plants